Once upon a time Chicken Fettuccine Alfredo visited Trinidad and Tobago; a love affair ensued...And the rest was history.....

 2 sprigs chive, minced

-1 tbsp fine leaf thyme
+1 tablespoon fine leaf thyme

-2 tbsp olive oil or coconut oil
+2 tablespoon olive oil or coconut oil

 1 red pimento pepper, minced